 For many years, Formula 1 has been considered the pinnacle of all motorsport.
 As such, most racing drivers dream of racing in this elite series.
 However, with only 20 spots available on the grid and occupied by the best of the best, most people wonder how do you even get into Formula 1?

-To get into F1, drivers usually go from karting into junior single seaters such as F3 and F2 before eventually being able to land a seat in a Formula 1 team.
+To get into F1, drivers usually go from karting to junior single seaters such as F3 and F2 before eventually being able to land a seat in a Formula 1 team.
 However, in recent years, new avenues have emerged.
 Sometimes drivers get into F1 through sheer financial backing.

 There are a lot of elements to consider when it comes to getting yourself into Formula 1.
-The pathway that you take is important, however there are some crucial elements you need to have in place in order to make that path successful.
+The pathway that you take is important, however, there are some crucial elements you need to have in place in order to make that path successful.

 It’s so important to remember that Formula 1 is an extremely ruthless and cutthroat sport.
 If at any point you lose any of these key elements as a driver, your shot at reaching Formula 1, or even staying there could be at risk.
-There are thousands of other drivers out there to choose from, you need to be the one that rises to the top.
+There are thousands of other drivers out there to choose from, and you need to be the one that rises to the top.

-Don’t for one-minute think that Formula 1 is not achievable though, it definitely is.
+Don’t for one minute think that Formula 1 is not achievable though, it definitely is.
 It’s just an extremely difficult journey.
 So, let’s quickly cover the 4 key elements you need to bear in mind before you start your pursuit of that coveted Formula 1 race seat.